FAQ

 ### What is Toros?

 Toros is a DeFi protocol that provides automated, tokenized strategies.
 All Toros products are ERC-20 tokens that maintain their strategy through onchain management.
-Products include leveraged tokens, 1x tokens, yield vaults, and options strategies.
+Products include leveraged tokens, 1x tokens, and options strategies.

 ### What chains does Toros support?

-Toros is deployed on Arbitrum, Base, Ethereum, Optimism, and Polygon.
+Toros is deployed on Arbitrum, Ethereum, and HyperEVM.
 Not all products are available on every chain.
-Arbitrum has the widest selection.
+Arbitrum has the widest selection of crypto leveraged tokens, while HyperEVM hosts the equity and commodity exposures via Hyperliquid.

 ### What do I need to use Toros?